Champions League: Haaland magic gives Borussia Dortmund edge over PSG | DW | 18.02.2020

 Signal Iduna Park, Dortmund

 22:57 Erling Haaland to DAZN after the game: "I want to go far in this competition...
-These nights you live for."
+These are the nights you live for."

 90' Fulltime